awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 # Using the awslogs log driver<a name="using_awslogs"></a>

 You can configure the containers in your tasks to send log information to CloudWatch Logs\.
-If you are using the Fargate launch type for your tasks, this allows you to view the logs from your containers\.
-If you are using the EC2 launch type, this enables you to view different logs from your containers in one convenient location, and it prevents your container logs from taking up disk space on your container instances\.
-This topic helps you get started using the `awslogs` log driver in your task definitions\.
+If you're using the Fargate launch type for your tasks, you can view the logs from your containers\.
+If you're using the EC2 launch type, you can view different logs from your containers in one convenient location, and it prevents your container logs from taking up disk space on your container instances\.
+This topic goes over how you can get started using the `awslogs` log driver in your task definitions\.

 **Note**
 The type of information that is logged by the containers in your task depends mostly on their `ENTRYPOINT` command\.
-By default, the logs that are captured show the command output that you would normally see in an interactive terminal if you ran the container locally, which are the `STDOUT` and `STDERR` I/O streams\.
+By default, the logs that are captured show the command output that you typically might see in an interactive terminal if you ran the container locally, which are the `STDOUT` and `STDERR` I/O streams\.
 The `awslogs` log driver simply passes these logs from Docker to CloudWatch Logs\.
-For more information on how Docker logs are processed, including alternative ways to capture different file data or streams, see [View logs for a container or service](https://docs.docker.com/config/containers/logging/) in the Docker documentation\.
+For more information about how Docker logs are processed, including alternative ways to capture different file data or streams, see [View logs for a container or service](https://docs.docker.com/config/containers/logging/) in the Docker documentation\.

 To send system logs from your Amazon ECS container instances to CloudWatch Logs, see [Monitoring your container instances](using_cloudwatch_logs.md)\.
 For more information about CloudWatch Logs, see [Monitoring Log Files](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchLogs.html) and [CloudWatch Logs quotas](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html) in the *Amazon CloudWatch Logs User Guide*\.

 ## Turning on the awslogs log driver for your containers<a name="enable_awslogs"></a>

-If you are using the Fargate launch type for your tasks, all you need to do to turn on the `awslogs` log driver is add the required `logConfiguration` parameters to your task definition\.
+If you're using the Fargate launch type for your tasks, you need to add the required `logConfiguration` parameters to your task definition to turn on the `awslogs` log driver\.
 For more information, see [Specifying a log configuration in your task definition](#specify-log-config)\.

-If you are using the EC2 launch type for your tasks and want to turn on the `awslogs` log driver, your Amazon ECS container instances require at least version 1\.9\.0 of the container agent\.
-For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.
+If you're using the EC2 launch type for your tasks and want to turn on the `awslogs` log driver, your Amazon ECS container instances require at least version 1\.9\.0 of the container agent\.
+For information about how to check your agent version and updating to the latest version, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.

 **Note**
-If you are not using the Amazon ECS\-optimized AMI \(with at least version 1\.9\.0\-1 of the `ecs-init` package\) for your container instances, you also need to specify that the `awslogs` logging driver is available on the container instance when you start the agent by using the following environment variable in your docker run statement or environment variable file\.
+If you aren't using the Amazon ECS optimized AMI \(with at least version 1\.9\.0\-1 of the `ecs-init` package\) for your container instances, you also need to specify that the `awslogs` logging driver is available on the container instance when you start the agent by using the following environment variable in your docker run statement or environment variable file\.
 For more information, see [Installing the Amazon ECS container agent](ecs-agent-install.md)\.

 ```
 ECS_AVAILABLE_LOGGING_DRIVERS='["json-file","awslogs"]'
 ```

-Your Amazon ECS container instances also require `logs:CreateLogStream` and `logs:PutLogEvents` permission on the IAM role with which you launch your container instances\.
-If you created your Amazon ECS container instance role before `awslogs` log driver support was enabled in Amazon ECS, then you might need to add this permission\.
-The `ecsTaskExecutionRole` is used when it is assigned to the task and should contain the correct permissions\.
+Your Amazon ECS container instances also require `logs:CreateLogStream` and `logs:PutLogEvents` permission on the IAM role that you can launch your container instances with\.
+If you created your Amazon ECS container instance role before `awslogs` log driver support was enabled in Amazon ECS, you might need to add this permission\.
+The `ecsTaskExecutionRole` is used when it's assigned to the task and likely contains the correct permissions\.
 For information about checking your task execution role, see [To check for the `ecsTaskExecutionRole` in the IAM console](task_execution_IAM_role.md#procedure_check_execution_role)\.
-If your container instances use the managed IAM policy for container instances, then your container instances should have the correct permissions\.
-For information about checking your Amazon ECS container instance role and attaching the managed IAM policy for container instances, see [To check for the `ecsInstanceRole` in the IAM console](instance_IAM_role.md#procedure_check_instance_role)\.
+If your container instances use the managed IAM policy for container instances, your container instances likely have the correct permissions\.
+For information about how to check your Amazon ECS container instance role and attach the managed IAM policy for container instances, see [To check for the `ecsInstanceRole` in the IAM console](instance_IAM_role.md#procedure_check_instance_role)\.

 ## Creating a log group<a name="create_awslogs_loggroups"></a>

-The `awslogs` log driver can send log streams to an existing log group in CloudWatch Logs or it can create a new log group on your behalf\.
-The AWS Management Console provides an auto\-configure option which creates a log group on your behalf using the task definition family name with `ecs` as the prefix\.
-Alternatively, you can manually specify your log configuration options and specify the `awslogs-create-group` option with a value of `true` which will create the log groups on your behalf\.
+The `awslogs` log driver can send log streams to an existing log group in CloudWatch Logs or create a new log group on your behalf\.
+The AWS Management Console provides an auto\-configure option, which creates a log group on your behalf using the task definition family name with `ecs` as the prefix\.
+Alternatively, you can manually specify your log configuration options and specify the `awslogs-create-group` option with a value of `true`, which creates the log groups on your behalf\.

 **Note**
 To use the `awslogs-create-group` option to have your log group created, your IAM policy must include the `logs:CreateLogGroup` permission\.